TankNut/Voxel/README.md

 # Voxel
-A Garry's Mod addon revolving around importing and dynamically generating models from voxels.
+A Garry's Mod addon revolving around importing and dynamically generating models from voxel data.